-I spent twenty weeks in hospital in an isolation ward where I endured some very dark and seemingly endless days and nights.
-A few weeks into my recovery from the transplant I suffered a setback in the form of a fall, and because the chemotherapy had weakened my bone structure, I fractured five vertebrae in my low back and over the course of the next few months, my spine (and my height) crushed down by seven inches.
+I spent fourteen weeks in hospital, most of those in an isolation ward where I endured some very dark and seemingly endless days and nights.
+A few weeks into my recovery from the transplant I suffered a setback in the form of a fall, and because the chemotherapy had weakened my bone structure, I fractured several vertebrae in my low back.
+Over the course of the next few months, my spine (and my height) crushed down by seven inches.
 I had a lot to deal with and my pain medication had the side effect of making me drowsy.

-But when I returned home I felt that I had been given a second chance at life, and my experience in the hospital had me thinking about the wonderful people, the doctors, nurses, physiotherapists, pain specialists, and all my family and friends, my fans who wrote to me, and people I had never met wishing me well, and everyone who had been praying for me.
-They seemed like angels, and indeed to me they were.
+But when I returned home I felt that I had been given a second chance at life, and my experience in the hospital had me thinking about the wonderful people, the doctors, nurses, physiotherapists, pain specialists, all my family and friends, my fans who wrote to me, and people I had never met wishing me well.
+Many of these people prayed for me, entire schools and prayer groups kept the prayers going.
+I was humbled and grateful for every prayer uttered for my return to health.
+Everyone who had been praying for me seemed like angels, and indeed to me they were.

 My illness was the catalyst for writing The Avena Series.
 I took my thought of a story about an angel, gave it the theme of second chances, and developed my plan for three books.
 It took time to write due to the adjustments I had to make, the follow-up treatments, and my determination to build up my concentration levels again.